gdennie/nix-pills/pills/06-our-first-derivation.md

 Think of it as of compile time and link time like with C/C++ projects.
 You first compile all source files to object files.
 Then link object files in a single executable.

-In Nix, first the Nix expression (usually in a .nix file) is compiled to .drv, then each .drv is built and the product is installed in the relative out paths.
+In Nix, the Nix expression (usually in a .nix file) is first compiled to a .drv file and stored in the Nix Store.
+It will have a hashed name, of course, and a hashed name output path based on the inputs.
+In particular, all inputs referenced now by .drv are copied into the Nix Store and given a hash code if they are not already there.
+As a result, a .drv is fully resolved by the Nixx Store and ready to be built.
+Finally, the .drv is built and the product of the builder executable it contains is installed in the precalculated output path(s).
+Note, the paths are available to be used by the builder executable and if the builder does not use those paths its output will not be preserved.

 ## Conclusion